Kit’s Secret Guitar, Gear, and Music Page

 2. Spray the outside of the enclosure and lid with a gray metal primer to help your paint stick.
 Let dry a few hours.

 3. Spray your pedal color with a good spray paint meant for metal or automotive paint.
 A color similar to the background color of your art will look best.
 Use glossy or semi-gloss satin, not flat paint.
 I spray 5-6 even coats to get a good smooth surface.
 Be sure not to spray too close and avoid drips.
-Let paint dry an hour or so between coats.
+Let paint dry an 20 minutes or so between coats.
+I spray outdoors in the sunlight to get a fast dry time.
 If you get a drip, let the paint dry and then sand the drip down with a 300 grit or finer sandpaper.
 Repaint to cover the sanded area.
-Let paint completely dry for at least 24 hours.
+Very important - let paint completely dry for at least 24 hours.

 ...